Curatorial Statement

 Using a homemade mathematical formula/recipe to visually convey and encode her family tea picking expeditions, Suzanne Morrissette examines issues of identity in her artwork for Best Before.
 Morrissette is an interdisciplinary artist, writer and curator born in Winnipeg, Manitoba.
 She works in textiles, ceramics, drawing, painting, installation and new media.
 This year she will be presenting her MFA thesis research on the narratives of place at the National Museum of the American Indian in New York City.
 Morrissette’s artwork has been included in exhibitions nation wide at Urban Shaman Contemporary Aboriginal Art, Thunderbird House and Charles H. Scott Gallery.

 Cooked up and curated by Lisa Myers, MFA student in OCAD University's Criticism and Curatorial Practice program, Best Before represents her thesis research on the role of food in Aboriginal Art practice.
 As an artist, curator and chef, Myers investigates the complex issues raised when analyzing artworks addressing cultural agency and the encoding of food from Aboriginal perspectives.
-She relates the acculturation of so-called Aboriginal cuisine with artworks that unmask the lived experiences of a continuing colonial legacy where food sources play a key role.
+She relates the acculturation of so-called Aboriginal cuisine with artworks that unmask the lived experiences of a continuing colonial legacy where food sources play a key role.past now

 MacLaren Art Centre